What’s inside:

 Achieve data alignment between clinical and operational data

-Delivery of modern healthcare is set up so that patients travel though several separate institutions on their journey to wellness.
-At each step, new files will be opened within a multitude of systems: the patient management system, the clinical data system, the queue management system, ERP systems.
-In best case scenarios, all these diverse systems will be connected through a common interface.
+Delivery of modern healthcare is set up so that patients travel through several separate institutions on their journey to wellness.
+At each step, new files will be opened within a multitude of systems: the patient management system, the clinical data system, the queue management system, and ERP systems.
+In best-case scenarios, all these diverse systems will be connected through a common interface.
 More often, the desired level of interconnectivity is just not there.

 Instead of putting out fires, prevent them in the first place